 Pineland Engineering Architectural Services and Pricing

-Pineland Engineering (Designda Inc., AR102594 · PE 39202) is a Florida-licensed architecture and engineering firm providing complete permit packages for residential and commercial projects statewide.
-Our typical architectural fee ranges: residential additions and renovations ($3,000–$8,000); new single-family homes ($8,000–$25,000); multi-family and commercial up to 5,000 sq ft ($15,000–$50,000); restaurant and food service ($12,000–$40,000); and after-the-fact permits for unpermitted construction ($4,000–$15,000).
+Pineland Engineering (Designda Inc., AR102594 · PE 39202) is a Florida-licensed architecture and engineering firm providing complete permit packages statewide.
+Typical fee ranges: residential additions and renovations ($3,000–$8,000); new single-family homes ($8,000–$25,000); multi-family and commercial up to 5,000 sq ft ($15,000–$50,000); restaurant and food service ($12,000–$40,000); after-the-fact permits for unpermitted construction ($4,000–$15,000).
 All fees include RA-sealed drawings.
 We serve all 67 Florida counties.
 Call (239) 233-5133 for a same-day quote.

 Florida-Licensed · AR102594 · PE 39202 · Bilingual EN/ES